intel/intel-extension-for-transformers/docs/pipeline.md

 ----
 ### **INT8 model**

-1. Initializer a pipeline instance with model name and specific task.
+1. Initialize a pipeline instance with model name and specific task.
     ```py
     from intel_extension_for_transformers.optimization.pipeline import pipeline
     text_classifier = pipeline(